North Carolina Beach Sites: 10 Places to Play Near Wilmington

 Carolina Beach State Park

 Want to spend time at the beach?
 Head to Carolina Beach State Park.
-Its on-site marina offers anglers access to world-class fishing.
+Its marina offers anglers access to world-class fishing.
 Those who prefer a different outdoor adventure find miles of hiking trails that wind through diverse habitats and natural beauty.
-Swimming is not permitted at the park, however guests can enjoy boating, picnicking and sunbathing.
+Swimming is not permitted at the park, however guests enjoy boating, picnicking and sunbathing.

 Fort Fisher State Historic Site

 In Kure Beach, Fort Fisher protected Wilmington’s port during the Civil War.
-Today, Fort Fisher State Historic Site serves as an attraction where visitors can see indoor and outdoor exhibits.
+Today, Fort Fisher State Historic Site serves as an attraction where visitors see indoor and outdoor exhibits.

 New Hanover County Arboretum (Wilmington)